Alexmhack/django_library/README.md

 We can use the authentication urls from django framework just by adding an include in the root urls which we will be implemented after account/

+We can set permissions for selected users on selected instances of a model by giving the permissions variable in meta class and then giving the permission value and the permission display value in a tuple

+those permissions will be displayed in the admin page in groups and users page where we can select permission and move it, there the display value will appear

+to use the permission in templates we use the 'perms' term with the app name and the permission value set in the tuple

+e.g. :-
+		class meta:
+			permissions = (('is_library_member', 'A Library Member'))

+		{% if perms.catalog.can_mark_returned %}code here...{% endif %}